Delhi election 2025: Voting begins in Indian capital – DW – 02/05/2025

 In the weeks leading up to the elections, parties stepped up their campaigning with roadshows, rallies and press conferences.

-Both Modi and his staunch critic Kejriwal have sought to woo voters with handouts, offering to improve government schools, free health services and electricity, and a monthly allowance of over 2,000 rupees (€22, $23) to poor women.
+Both Modi and his staunch critic Kejriwal have sought to woo voters with handouts, promising to improve government schools, free electricity and health services, and also a monthly allowance of more than 2,000 rupees (€22, $23) to poor women.

+"Your vote is not just a button, it is the foundation of your children's bright future.
+It is an opportunity to provide good schools, excellent hospitals and a respectable life to every family," Kejriwal said on social media platform X as he called on people to vote.

+PM Modi on Wednesday also urged voters to exercise their franchize calling the election a "festival of democracy".

 Several political pundits called Congress' campaign lackluster, but in the last week of the drive the party picked up pace, with scions Rahul Gandhi and Priyanka Gandhi holding 12 public meetings.